To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Dog Dental Health Matters

 While dental chews can help to keep plaque at bay, they’re no substitute for brushing your dog’s teeth to prevent infections and gum disease.
 And most vets recommend daily brushing.
-We know it can be hard to convince your dog of the value of this activity, so we put together a dog teeth-brushing guide to help guide you through this sticky situation.
+I know it can be hard to convince your dog of the value of this activity, so our team put together a dog teeth-brushing guide to help guide you through this sticky situation.

 This video from Greenies has some stats that show us why it’s important to give our dogs dental chews and keep their teeth clean.